 i am not done with it, though.

 I write in the Pacific Northwest (of the USA).
-I am VP-Programs for Willamette Writers based in Portland, Oregon.
+I was VP-Programs for Willamette Writers and taught novel and character for Clark College in Vancouver, Wa.
+Most recently I have been a reader for Timberline Review a new literary magazine based in Portland, OR.

 The physical world inspires me.
 The natural environment of this ground in particular runs in my blood.
 There may be something genetic, or maybe it's just accidental, but it is there, nonetheless.